Is it time to leave Wageningen? Here are five things you must do!

-When you first arrive in Wageningen you need to register with the Municipality, so it makes sense that when you leave you need to deregister.
+When you first arrive in Wageningen you need to register with the Municipality, so it makes sense that when you leave you will have to deregister.
 Deregistering will help the government cancel any of your benefits such as rent and health insurance subsidy which could land you in hot water if that is not done.
 The process is very simple and takes about five minutes.

-2: Cancel room
+2: Cancel your room

 Ok, a very obvious point but make sure you cancel your rental contract in time.
 I lived in Earth House and had to cancel my contract one month before moving out.
 Check with your landlord what your situation is and make sure you are organized, otherwise, you may end up having to pay for a room that you are no longer in.
 When you do move out, be sure to take everything out of the room and clean the room otherwise you may get charged a cleaning fee.
-For those in Earth House, this may mean painting the walls white if you have decorated them whilst you were there.
+For those in Earth House, this means painting the walls white if you have decorated them whilst you were there.
 The caretakers are amazing and very helpful so be sure to ask them any and all your questions.

 3: Sell Sell Sell

 Lesson learned.
 Plan in advance.
 If you are going to leave Wageningen during a quiet period then think about selling your items a month beforehand or when new students arrive.
-If you do not have a lot of success in selling your items then you can either donate them to charity, leave them outside your room with a sign saying “take me, I’m free”, or force them onto friends as gifts.
+If you do not have a lot of success in selling your items then you can either donate them to charity, leave them outside your room with a sign saying “take me, I’m free”, or force them onto friends as “gifts”.

 4: Post things home